Best Next.js CMS in 2023

 Luckily, there’s a list of features a good CMS has to offer:

-Comprehensive data modeling: Before starting to upload content, you need to specify how your data will look like.
+Comprehensive data modeling: Before uploading content, you need to specify your data's appearance.
 Some CMSs offer to define your data models via coding, while others rely more on UI diagrams, so you’ll have to decide which way you like more.
-Keep in mind that there are many specific entity types and relationships — some CMSs support more relationship types than others.
+Remember that there are many specific entity types and relationships — some CMSs support more relationship types than others.

 Live previews: If you’re writing a blog or composing a page out of elements in your CMS, you would probably like to see what it looks like before posting.
 Here’s when live preview comes in handy.